craftcms/cms/docs/localization-guide.md

 ## Step 4: Define your site URLs

-You can set Craft’s Site URL setting on a per-locale basis via the [siteUrl](config-settings.md#siteurl) config setting.
+You can set Craft’s Site URL setting on a per-locale basis via the <config:siteUrl> config setting.
 So open up `craft/config/general.php` and add that setting to the array:

 ```php
 return array(